werdox/phishfactory/README.md

 # Demonstration #
-Not only does Google Mail not recognise this phishing email as spam or vulnerable to phishing, while including the link https://yourhost.ngrok.io, but the email received is automatically marked as important.
+Not only does Google Mail not recognise this phishing email as spam or vulnerable to phishing, while including the link https://yourhost.ngrok.io (a platform which allows you to connect "publish" your a server in your localhost, useful for phishing, and used in other phishing tools), but the email received is automatically marked as important.

 However, emails containing any _bit.ly_ link were immediately marked as a potential phishing attack.